AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 1 - Time Series/README.md

 - **is_org_data_only_process** - only take the torque data
 - **is_flt** - the filtered dataset which removes several large size data samples

 The model will be saved to the folder - checkpoints (You will need to create this folder manually).

+## 4. Data Visualization
+We provide some running examples of data visualization on Google Colab.
+Here is the [link](https://colab.research.google.com/drive/12FldGVrJZgz-MNM5KYyq4CkH4_9qXzcE?usp=sharing).

+You will need to download the [dataset](https://www.kaggle.com/datasets/bappekim/air-pollution-in-seoul?resource=download) from Kaggle and upload it to your Google colab.

-## 4. Assignment instructions
+## 5. Assignment instructions
-### 4.1 Download Dataset
+### 5.1 Download Dataset
 We prepared dataset for the exercise.
 You can download it from [here](https://drive.google.com/file/d/1uBQVp9b_pjIhU7E6EhaDXizVb1PbMgOG/view?usp=share_link)

-### 4.2 Filling missing part in the scripts
+### 5.2 Filling missing part in the scripts
 Several lines are missing in *ConvLSTM2D_org_data.py*.

 You will need to use *Conv1D_org_data.py* as reference and fill the missing code in ConvLSTM2D_org_data.py.
 You may want to fine-tune the parameters to get the better results. ( *LSTM_org_data.py* and *TRM_org_data.py* are optional if you have time :) )

-## 5. Getting help
+## 6. Getting help
 Ask on Teams or contact Chen Li at email cl@mp.aau.dk.